apache/echarts-doc/en/option/component/legend.md

 Legend border color when not selected.

-### inactiveBorderWidth(number|'auto'|'inherit') = 'auto'
+### inactiveBorderWidth(number|string) = 'auto'

 Legend border width when not selected.

 If it is `'auto'`, the border width is set to be 2 if there is border width in the series, 0 elsewise.

 If it is `'inherit'`, it always takes the border width of the series.

 ### symbolRotate(number|string) = 'inherit'